Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 • A substantial portion of Indian farming is dependent on the vagaries of monsoon, making it a risky affair to rely upon solely.
 Hence, non-farm employment opportunities are to be explored to enable the farmers to earn from alternative non-farm occupations.
 This will lessen the excess burden on agriculture by reducing disguised unemployment.

-• The kharif season opens up ample opportunities for agricultural employment.
-However, due to lack of irrigation facilities, the farmers fail to get gainful employment opportunities during the Rabi season.
-Therefore, absence of opportunities in agriculture sector should be compensated in non-farm sectors.
+• The Kharif season opens up ample opportunities for agricultural employment.
+However, due to a lack of irrigation facilities, the farmers fail to get gainful employment opportunities during the Rabi season.
+Therefore, the absence of opportunities in the agriculture sector should be compensated in the non-farm sectors.

-• Agriculture being over crowded cannot further generate employment opportunities to the farmers.
-Therefore, the prospects of the non-farm sectors should be opened up in the rural areas to provide job opportunities, thereby, diverting workforce from the already crowded agricultural sector.
+• Agriculture being overcrowded cannot further generate employment opportunities for the farmers.
+Therefore, the prospects of the non-farm sectors should be opened up in the rural areas to provide job opportunities, thereby, diverting the workforce from the already crowded agricultural sector.

 • The non-farming sector has several segments that have dynamic linkages.
 Such linkages enhance the healthy growth of the rural areas.